Historical Timeline of Los Angeles

 1919 - The Huntington Library, Art Collections & Botanical Gardens opens in San Marino.

-1920 - A wooden, outdoor amphitheatre is built as the site of The Pilgrimage Play.
+1920 - A wooden outdoor amphitheatre is built as the site of The Pilgrimage Play.
 In 1976, the Pilgrimage Theatre was renamed the John Anson Ford Theatre in honor of the late LA County Supervisor's significant support of the arts.
-Today, the Ford Theatres are dedicated to presenting a calendar of music and dance events that reflect the diverse communities of LA County.
+Today, The Ford is dedicated to presenting a calendar of music and dance events that reflect the diverse communities of LA County.

 1920 - Eighty percent of the world’s films are shot in California.